naoshibaikyu/superbuddn/test.md

 %Meanwhile, at the epic competition, which has been relocated to the lounge...

-Shinobu: See?
+Shinobu Happy: See?
 Wasn't it a good idea to get out of the hallway?
 Now you don't have to worry about being mashed!

 Naoshi: Guess you're right...